 - Easy Slow Cooker Pork Roast – Another dish we love to make with these dumplings is a good pork roast with gravy.
 In the slow cooker or in the oven, pork with gravy is a delicious main to serve with this traditional German side dish.

-Here are a few more German recipes to try:
+Here are a few more European and German recipes to try:

 Authentic German Spaetzle

 - 1 teaspoon salt

 - ¼ cup butter or margarine melted